DmitryMyadzelets/u-machine/README.md

 The machine creates other properties:

     current - A current state function
-    prior   - A state function the machine have made a transition from machine - Reference to the machine itself
+    prior   - The last state function the machine made a transition from machine - Reference to the machine itself

 ## Running